microsoft/CromwellOnAzure/docs/example-fastq-to-ubam.md

 # Example workflow to convert FASTQ files to uBAM file

-This document describes how to run an example workflow that converts pair of FASTQ files to uBAM file.
+This document describes how to run an example workflow that converts a pair of FASTQ files to one uBAM file.
 This may be combined to other WDL (Workflow Description Language) files and used as part of a larger workflow.

 ## Run a sample workflow

-In this example, we will run a workflow written in WDL that converts pair of FASTQ files to uBAM for a small part of NA12878 sample.
+In this example, we will run a workflow written in WDL that converts a pair of FASTQ files to uBAM for a small part of NA12878 sample.

 ## Access input data